boyter/searchcode-server/README.md

  - Small CSS display issues on search pages
  - Resolve issues with some unit tests being inconsistent
  - Setup CI pipeline to shake out issues and IWOMM
+ - File classification moved into JSON database similar to OWASP

 01 February 2017 - 1.3.7
  - Fix display bug where file details in search was on newline